-At Cities for Play we aim to inspire urbanists, planners and architects to create playful and child-friendly cities.
+At Cities for Play we aim to inspire communities, councils and city planners to create playful and child-friendly cities.
 We explore how the built environment can promote children's health and well-being with a focus on play and active mobility.
 We believe that children's needs should be at the heart of city design which will in turn create resilient and sustainable communities.

 #CITIES FOR PLAY